malkavi/grout/USER_GUIDE.md

 # Grout User Guide

-This guide walks you through using Grout's interface to download games from your RomM instance.
+This guide walks you through using Grout to download games from your RomM instance.

 ## Table of Contents